Teacher / Counselor Helpful Tools

 Transition goals and services must be in place no later than when the student reaches age 16, as mandated by the Individuals with Disabilities Act (IDEA 2004).
-In Arkansas, these are IEP forms 400-402.
+In Arkansas, these are the postsecondary pilot transition IEP forms.

 Post-secondary goals in the transition plan MUST be measurable and based on transition assessments that are provided at least annually!

 IDEA mandates that students are invited to IEP meetings where transition is discussed…make sure you send a separate Notice of Conference addressed to the student!
 Why not take it a step further and work with the student to participate in the meeting as well?!
 Find out how in the tools below!

 Not sure what all the agencies in your area can do for your students?
 Give them a call and ask them questions!
 Invite them to speak to your class and share these tips for topics with them or hold a Transition Fair!